tiagosiebler/awesome-crypto-examples/src/exchanges/README.md

-# Exchange Examples
+# Exchange-specific examples

-These are examples that may be niche to how specific exchanges work.
+These are examples interacting with specific exchanges only.
+E.g. how to place orders on binance.